Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Foreign policy

 Salisbury once again kept the foreign office (from January 1887), and his diplomacy continued to display a high level of skill, avoiding the extremes of Gladstone on the left and Disraeli on the right.
-His policy rejected entangling alliances–which at the time and ever since has been called "splendid isolation."
+His policy rejected entangling alliances–which at the time and ever since has been called "splendid isolation".
 He was successful in negotiating differences over colonial claims with France and others.
-The major problems were in the Mediterranean, where British interest had been involved for a century.
+The major problems were in the Mediterranean, where British interests had been involved for a century.
 It was now especially important to protect the Suez Canal and the sea lanes to India and Asia.
 He ended Britain's isolation through the Mediterranean Agreements (March and December 1887) with Italy and Austria-Hungary.
 He saw the need for maintaining control of the seas and passed the Naval Defence Act 1889, which facilitated the spending of an extra £20 million on the Royal Navy over the following four years.
 This was the biggest ever expansion of the navy in peacetime: ten new battleships, thirty-eight new cruisers, eighteen new torpedo boats and four new fast gunboats.
 Traditionally (since the Battle of Trafalgar) Britain had possessed a navy one-third larger than their nearest naval rival but now the Royal Navy was set to the two-power standard; that it would be maintained "to a standard of strength equivalent to that of the combined forces of the next two biggest navies in the world".
 This was aimed at France and Russia.

 Salisbury was offered a dukedom by Queen Victoria in 1886 and 1892, but declined both offers, citing the prohibitive cost of the lifestyle dukes were expected to maintain and stating that he would rather have an ancient marquessate than a modern dukedom.